isomerpages/ogp-isomerguide/pages/FAQ, Terms of Use and Privacy Statement.md

 The Frequently Asked Questions page serves as a quick self help for the public to have the usual questions answered.
 This page is entirely optional.

 To remove the FAQ link from your footer.
-Go to your Site Settings.
+1. Go to your Site Settings.
+2. Clear the field in the footer section
+3. Click save at the bottom right hand corner